OS X Technology Usage Guidelines

 Don’t send multiple notifications for the same event.
 Users can attend to notification items when they choose; the items don’t disappear until users handle them in some way.
 If you send multiple notifications for the same event, you fill up the Notification Center list and users are likely to turn off notifications from your app.

 Choose an appropriate default style for your notifications.
 Use an alert when you need to deliver information that users need to know about right now.
-Because banners disappear after a few seconds, do not use banners for information that is critical for users to see.
+Because banners disappear after a few seconds, don't use banners for information that is critical for users to see.
 And because alerts interrupt the user’s workflow, it’s best to use them only when users would rather be interrupted than miss your notification.
 If users become annoyed with alerts, they may turn off notifications for your app.

 Provide a custom message that does not include your app name.
 Your custom message is displayed in alerts and banners, and in Notification Center list items.
 You should not include your app’s name in your custom message, because OS X automatically displays the name with your message.